Logistics

 Creating WBS Elements in SAP PM

-To use WBS elements, use Transaction CJ01 to define a project (for example, plant maintenance budgeting) and then use Transaction CJ11 to create several levels of WBS elements as a basis for a budgetary structure.
-The following are possible criteria you can use for orientation:
+To use WBS elements, use Transaction CJ01 (Create Project) to define a project (for example, plant maintenance budgeting) and then use Transaction CJ11 (Create WBS Element) to create several levels of WBS elements as a basis for a budgetary structure.
+Instead of working with separate transactions, you can use Transaction CJ20N (Project Builder) to set up both the project and its WBS elements in a single step.

 • Asset-oriented: For example, each top-level functional location has a budget.